 Make Sure The AC Is Turned On

 This one may sound simple to the point of being silly, but it’s pretty easy to think your AC is broken when it has actually been switched off or to the wrong setting.
 Most thermostats have three settings: cool, heat, and fan.
-When the thermostat gets switched to fan instead of cool, it just circulates room temperature air instead of cooing it down.
+When the thermostat gets switched to a fan instead of cool, it just circulates room-temperature air instead of cooling it down.